zaratanDotWorld/choreWheel/docs/overview/getting-started.rst

 - `Install Things <https://things.mirror.zaratan.world/slack/install>`_

 Once everyone has join the workspace, you can begin installing the tools.
+Each tool has a home page which will help you get set up.

 All tools function as stand-alone apps, but complement each other when used together.
 There is a rough progression of power/complexity from using :ref:`chores` by itself, to combining it with :ref:`hearts`, to combining both with :ref:`things`.

 When using :ref:`chores` as a stand-alone tool, you get all the power of the chore system, but without a long-term accountability structure.